intel/neural-compressor/docs/source/tuning_strategies.md

 capability from the first step in order to generate the tuning space.
 Each strategy then generates the quantization config according to its location and logic with tuning strategy configurations from the `yaml` configuration file.
-All strategies finish the tuning processing when the `timeout` or `max_trails` is reached.
+All strategies finish the tuning processing when the `timeout` or `max_trials` is reached.
 The default value of `timeout` is 0; if reached, the tuning phase stops when the `accuracy` criteria is met.

 ## Configurations

-Detailed configuration templates can be found [here](../neural_compressor/template).
+Detailed configuration templates can be found [here](../../neural_compressor/template).

 ### Model-specific configurations